 Villages at Highlands Ranch Subassociation, Inc. (VHRS) is a covenant-controlled community and is officially known as "Villages at Highlands Ranch Subassociation, Inc." The Villages was created November 1995.
 The Villages is a subassociation of Highlands Ranch Community Association, located in unincorporated Douglas County, Colorado within the Highlands Ranch Metropolitan District.
 There are 323 homes located in the Villages.

-What is a Covenant-Controlled Community?
+What is a Covenant-Protected Community?

 CC&Rs